JayACarlsonAtHome/ts_store/README.md

 ### Massive changes, and minimal testing...
-You can use this.
 I wouldn't use this in production.
 I have limited time, a day here, a day there.
 So I usually get as much as I can do in one night, and it usually works out to get everything compiling, and runnning in the morning, when I don't have that extra to do more testing.
 That said, most all the tests were failing, and now they are not, so that is a good thing.
+I was hoping to get back to this, but I have real work that is taking priority

 ### Why this exists
 You needed an event buffer that: